Safety in South Africa

 Scams in South Africa

-ATM scams in South Africa are also common.
-Never let a stranger help or engage them in conversation when drawing money.
+ATM scams in South Africa are common.
+Never engage a stranger in conversation while drawing money.
 Don't count money in public, and avoid drawing large amounts of cash if strangers are watching.
-Should the ATM withhold a card, call the helpline number displayed nearby immediately.
+Should the ATM withhold a card, immediately call the helpline number displayed on the ATM, and do not allow a stranger to assist.

 Political and social unrest in South Africa